JFK (film): Home media and alternate versions

 The original theatrical cut of JFK was released on VHS and Laserdisc on May 20, 1992.

-The "Director's Cut" of the film, extending it to 205 minutes, was released on VHS and laserdisc in 1993.
+A "Director's Cut" of the film, extending it to 205 minutes, was released on VHS and laserdisc on February 10, 1993.
+Limited Edition VHS and laserdisc sets included a new 90-minute documentary entitled Beyond JFK: The Question of Conspiracy.

-The Director's Cut was released on DVD in 1997.
+The Director's Cut was released on DVD on April 8, 1997.

 On January 16, 2001, the Director's Cut was re-released on DVD as part of the Oliver Stone Collection box-set, with the film on one disc and supplemental material on the second.
 Stone contributed several extras to this edition, including an audio commentary, two multimedia essays, and 54 minutes' worth of deleted/extended scenes with optional commentary by Stone.

-On November 11, 2003, a "Special Edition" DVD of the Director's Cut was released with the film on one disc and all of the extras from the 2001 edition on a second disc, in addition to a 90-minute documentary entitled, Beyond JFK: The Question of Conspiracy.
+On November 11, 2003, a "Special Edition" DVD of the Director's Cut was released with the film on one disc and all of the extras from the 2001 edition on a second disc, in addition to the 1993 documentary Beyond JFK: The Question of Conspiracy.

 The Director's Cut was released on Blu-ray on November 11, 2008.
-The disc features many of the extras included on the previous DVD releases, including the Beyond JFK: The Question of Conspiracy documentary.
+The disc featured many of the extras included on the previous DVD releases, including the Beyond JFK: The Question of Conspiracy documentary.

 The theatrical cut was not released on physical media in the US for many years after the first 1992 laserdisc and VHS releases, although it was released on DVD in the United Kingdom as a poor quality non-anamorphic transfer.
 The theatrical cut and the director's cut were both made available for digital download and streaming in the United States.

 On December 19, 2023, Shout!
-Factory, through their Shout Select label, released both the theatrical and extended versions together as a boxset on UHD & Blu-ray.
-However, while the director's cut was made available on the 4K disc, the theatrical cut has only been included as a remastered Blu-ray disc.
+Factory, through their Shout Select label, released both the theatrical and extended versions together as a boxset on UHD and Blu-ray.
+The director's cut was made available on the 4K disc, but the theatrical cut was only been included as a remastered Blu-ray.

+On August 11, 2026, Shout!
+Factory released the theatrical cut separately on UHD and Blu-ray.

 In popular culture

-Seinfeld spoofed the film in the 1992 episode "The Boyfriend".
+Seinfeld spoofed the film's "Magic Bullet" scene in its 1992 episode "The Boyfriend" (Wayne Knight acted in both the JFK courtroom scene and Seinfeld parody).

+The Simpsons episode "Whacking Day" includes an episode of Itchy & Scratchy featuring "guest director" Oliver Stone.
+The episode recreates Lee Harvey Oswald's murder with Itchy as Jack Ruby and Scratchy as Oswald.

+NFL Films created a parody based on theories the Super Bowl III was fixed.

 The "back and to the left" scene was parodied on an episode on the cult animated sitcom The Critic.

 The film was briefly discussed in Chuck Klosterman's 2023 book The Nineties.

-The film was used for Stan Dane's book Prayer Man: The Exoneration of Lee Harvey Oswald to have high quality frames of the James Darnell film to support a theory that a man standing on the Depository front steps during the assassination, referred to as "prayer man", is Oswald.
+In 2013, the DVD extra “Beyond JFK” was used by researcher Sean Murphy to note high quality frames of the James Darnell film to support a theory that a man standing on the Depository front steps during the assassination, referred to as "prayer man", was Oswald.